Title

 Reporting maltreatment

-Every report received by DCYF is thoroughly reviewed, and additional information is often gathered to determine if additional investigation is warranted.
+Every report received by DCYF is thoroughly reviewed, and additional information is often gathered to determine if further investigation is needed.
+Frequently asked questions about maltreatment investigations gives an overview of the department's processes for screening and investigating reports of maltreatment in DCYF-licensed programs.

 Statistics and trends

 The maltreatment report and investigation dashboard provides an overview of key data points from the investigation of maltreatment reports.
 The dashboard is currently shared with DHS and reflects the combined data for both agencies.
-An accessible version of the data from the dashboard is also available.

 Reducing maltreatment risk